What do you know about Finland? Here’s a list of 25 Interesting facts about Finland and the Finns that you probably didn’t know!

 So do I, and I want to say thanks for creating this amazing candy.
 Salmiakki is truly the best!

-This means that they can visit the most of the countries in the world without getting a visa.
+This means that they can visit most of the countries in the world without getting a visa.
+And the Finnish passport is one of the strongest passports in the world.

 These spectacular events can all be experienced here.
 During the winter, you can see the Northern Lights, and also experience the Polar night in the Northern parts of the country.
 It’s the darkest months of the year and for several weeks the sun won’t rise.